alessandro-ciffo/Computational-Statistics/README.md

-# Computational-Statistics
+# Computational Statistics in Python

-A series of Jupyter Notebooks on Computational Statistics
+This is a series of Jupyter Notebooks introducing some concepts in computational statistics with corresponding Python code.
+The list is by no means exhaustive and it is constantly updated.